brevzin/brevzin.github.io/_posts/2020-12-19-cpo-niebloid.md

 swap(a, b);
 ```

 A second problem with the two step isn't just that it's Yet Another C++ Incantation.
-If ADL lookup finds a user-provided function, it just gets called and that's that.
+If ADL lookup finds a user-provided function, that function gets called and that's that.
 We don't have the ability to actually _check_ that the user-provided function is correct.
 What if the user provided `begin(e)` but that's actually a `void` function that starts some execution context and has nothing to do with ranges at all?
 We don't want to pick that up!
 Customization point objects also allow you to  impose constraints checking in all cases.

 In the standard library, [customization point object](http://eel.is/c++draft/customization.point.object#def:customization_point_object) is a specific term of art that is a semiregular, function object that is const-invocable.
-And the standard library has a whole bunch of them in the `std::ranges` namespace (`begin`, `end`, `swap`, etc.) but even a few in just plain old `std` (e.g. `strong_order`).
+And the standard library has a whole bunch of them in the `std::ranges` namespace (`begin`, `end`, `swap`, etc.) but even a few in plain old `std` (e.g. `strong_order`).

 One bonus point of confusion here: customization point objects aren't always customizeable!
 For instance, `std::ranges::cbegin` has no customization point `cbegin` that it tries to invoke; it only ever calls `begin`.

 For more, see [N4381](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/n4381.html).

-## Niebloids solve unintended ADL
+## Niebloids solve undesired ADL

 While the term "customization point object" appears in the standard, the term "niebloid" does not.
 Instead, we have [this text](http://eel.is/c++draft/algorithms#requirements-2):